Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography: Simulation

 The information required for analysis, such as particle position, momentum, particle identification (PID), energy deposition, and other attributes, is recorded as particles traverse the signal-sensitive region of the RPC detector.
 This data is subsequently used for screening complete signals, calculating scattering angles, and reconstructing scattering points via the Point of Closest Approach (PoCA) method \cite{BONOMI2020103768}.
 The simulation accounts for the physical interactions of particles with materials, such as air or other metal materials, considering processes such as multiple scattering, ionization, bremsstrahlung, pair production, Coulomb scattering, and nuclear capture, which are tracked and explicitly marked for further analysis.

 Using the simulation framework described above, a muon tomography system with identical dimensions, materials, and configurations to the experimental setup was simulated.
-The simulation included cosmic-ray scattering in air and lead, accounting for muons, electrons, photons, neutrons, pions, and protons.
+The simulation included cosmic-ray scattering in air and lead, accounting for muons, electrons, photons, neutrons, pions, protons and their antiparticles.
+After incorporating the detector response, muons contribute to the total rate by about 84.2\%, while electrons and positrons by about 12.1\%.
+This is also in good agreement with previous studies \cite{Abbrescia2023}.